webpack/tooling/README.md

 Generate typescript types declarations file (`types.d.ts`) from the visible types in the exposed `main` (package.json) entry file.
 This declaration file should be used as `types` in `package.json`.

+When a `declarations/index.d.ts` file exists, types from this are also exposed.

 `tsconfig.types.json` must be present in root directory and typescript must be installed.

 ```text